“Passionate yet thoughtful… sublime to hear.”

 A passionate and dedicated teacher herself, Sophie has served as cello faculty at Southeast Missouri State University, Jacobs School of Music Summer Clinic, Oxford Cello School, Trinity College of Music Junior Department, Lake Forest College and the Music Institute of Chicago.
 Also a keen music theorist, Sophie held a position as Music Theory Instructor at Indiana University for four years and has taught a variety of university level courses.

-Currently, Sophie runs a private teaching studio in San Diego, "Dr. Sophie Cello Lab."
+Currently, Sophie runs a small private teaching studio in San Diego, "Dr. Sophie Cello Lab."
 Her students have served as section and principal cellists in the Chicago and San Diego Youth Symphony Orchestras, have won or been placed in regional and national competitions (such as State Youth Concerto Competitions, the Society of American Musicians Competition, MidWest Young Artists Discover National Chamber Music Competition, Confucius Chinese Fine Arts Society Competition, and the Walgreen National Concerto Competition) and have gone on to study cello performance at some of the nation's top music schools.

 Teaching reviews can be found here.